geoffreycrofte/juiz-social-post-sharer/readme.txt

 1. It's also a pun for "knobs", the actual buttons you find on your shirt or drawers.
 Thank you Myriam for the funny name.

-= Twitter counter doesn't appear OR the count seems to be not exact = Yep, sorry about that, but <a href="https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791">Twitter decided to shut down counter</a>.
+= Twitter counter doesn't appear OR the count seems to be not exact = Yep, sorry about that, but <a href="https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791">Twitter decided to shut down counter</a> as well as Facebook.

 Use the version 1.4.3 or above of this plugin to get an alternative of the native counter.
 But, keep in mind that alternative is not 100% precise, but better than nothing, I guess.